-Accounting principles generally accepted in the United States of America require that the required supplementary information, such as management's discussion and analysis and statement of revenues, expenditures and changes in fund balance - budget and actual, schedule of the proportionate share of OPEB - RHIA, schedule of contributions - pensions, schedule of the proportionate share of OPEB - RHIA, schedule of contributions to OPEB - RHIA, and schedule of changes in OPEB liability and related ratios - implicit rate subsidy, as listed in the table of contents under required supplementary information, be presented to supplement the basic financial statements.
+Accounting principles generally accepted in the United States of America require that the required supplementary information, such as management's discussion and analysis and statement of revenues, expenditures and changes in fund balance - budget and actual, schedule of the proportionate share of the net pension liability, schedule of contributions - pensions, schedule of the proportionate share of OPEB - RHIA, schedule of contributions to OPEB - RHIA, and schedule of changes in OPEB liability and related ratios - implicit rate subsidy, as listed in the table of contents under required supplementary information, be presented to supplement the basic financial statements.
 Such information is the responsibility of management and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-We have applied certain limited procedures to the management's discussion and analysis, schedule of the proportionate share of OPEB - RHIA, schedule of contributions to OPEB - RHIA, and schedule of the proportionate share of the net pension liability, schedule of contributions - pensions, schedule of the proportionate share of OPEB - RHIA, schedule of contributions to OPEB - RHIA, and schedule of the proportionate share of the net pension liability, schedule of contributions - pensions, schedule of the proportionate share of OPEB - RHIA, schedule of contributions to OPEB - RHIA, and schedule of changes in OPEB liability and related ratios - implicit rate subsidy, as listed in the table of contents under required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
+We have applied certain limited procedures to the management's discussion and analysis, schedule of the proportionate share of the net pension liability, schedule of contributions - pensions, schedule of the proportionate share of OPEB - RHIA, schedule of contributions to OPEB - RHIA, and schedule of changes in OPEB liability and related ratios - implicit rate subsidy, as listed in the table of contents under required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

 The statement of revenues, expenditures and changes in fund balance - budget and actual, as listed in the table of contents under required supplementary information, are the responsibility of management and were derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, this information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.